holidaylvr/rshell/README.md

 6.Cannot properly start a command string with `&&` or `||`.
 My shell parses too vigorously and dismisses these invalid commands.
 Treats such cases as if the connectors do not exist.

 7.Cannot properly handle echo-ing into a file. (ie: `echo test > example` in my shell simply echoes the result.

+8.RSHELL cannot handle the command cd.
+We were not supposed to implement this in the assignment though.